Start

 npm install -g acpx@latest

-2. Install the acpx skill so you have the full reference available:
+installation, install the acpx skill so you have the full reference

 3. Read the acpx skill reference so you know every command, flag, and